wlinye/wlinye.github.io/index.md

 ### Education
 _B.Sc._ in Pure Math, Minor in Economics, The Chinese University of Hong Kong, Shenzhen, 2020-2024 (expected).

-Exchange Student, University of Rochester, 2023 Spring.
+Exchange Student, University of Rochester, Spring 2023.

 * * *
 ### Research